 In partnership with APAM and DreamBIG Children’s Festival, we hosted a gathering for 150 delegates on the lands of the Kaurna people.
 Neighbourhood Adelaide gave space to delegates for reflection, exchange, and revitalising our connections.
 Neighbourhood featured the following artists: Yasmin Gurreeboo – Act Now Theatre, Sue Giles – Polyglot Theatre / ASSITEJ International, Joshua Campton – Independent Artist/Slingsby, Sasha Zahra – Windmill Theatre Company, Fez Fa’anana – Independent Artist, Michelle Ryan – Restless Dance Theatre, Nikki Ashby – Country Arts SA.

-ATF#2 – Online gathering, August 2021
+ATF#2 – Online gathering, 4 August 2021

-ATF#3 – Neighbourhood Darwin, August 2021
+ATF#3 – Online and in Darwin, 16 August 2021

-ATF#4 – Online gathering, September 2021
+ATF#4 – Online peer-learning, 5 October – 17 November, 2021

 ATF#5 – Neighbourhood, October 2021